minnib578/DL-ML/README.md

     Benefit from vectorization
     If stuck in local minimums, some noisy steps can lead the way out of them Average of the training samples produces stable error gradients and convergence
+ ## what is L1 and L2 regularization? what is the difference between L1 ,L2 and Linear regression?
+    -Linear regression finds the parameters to minimize the mean squared error or residuals between the predictions and the targets
+    Overfitting occurs when the model makes much better predictions on known data than on unknown data.
+The model begins to memorize the training data and is unable to generalize to unseen test data.